Who killed Tony Soprano?

 In Season Two, Tony had Patsy’s twin brother Philly whacked.
-We also know that Patsy is fully aware about who ordered the hit, as he shows up drunk at Tony’s home brandishing a gun in Season Three.
+We also know that Patsy is fully aware of who ordered the hit, as he shows up drunk at Tony’s home brandishing a gun in Season Three.

 He then proceeds to urinate in Tony’s pool.

-Furthermore, when Patsy’s capo Paulie Gualtieri went to prison in 2002, Tony overlooked Patsy’s seniority and promoted his nephew Christopher to the job instead.
+Furthermore, when Patsy’s capo, Paulie Gualtieri, went to prison in 2002, Tony overlooked Patsy’s seniority and promoted his nephew, Christopher, to the job instead.

 Following Paulie’s lead against Tony would have benefited Patsy in two ways.